Bank of England's Carney hits back at guidance critics

 "We are not seeing an adjustment in short-term expectations of interest rate moves....
 Historic relationships would have fully priced in interest rate moves given the strength of this recovery right now."

-A Labour MP accused him of putting too favourable a gloss on Britain's economic performance and of cosying up to Chancellor George Osborne, something Carney said left him "more than mildly offended".
+Another legislator from the opposition Labour Party accused him of putting too favourable a gloss on Britain's economic performance and of cosying up to Osborne, something Carney said left him "more than mildly offended".

 Carney also said he had no political ambitions in his native Canada.
 That may not end speculation that he could change his mind later - last year, he denied being interested in becoming governor of the BoE.